 As Grand Rapids continues to grow, the music scene continues to grow with it.
 New developments all over town have changed the landscape for live music, creating a whole new Grand Rapids Music Trail which features more than 100 live music venues.
 Whether it’s music that is born and based right here in West Michigan or touring musicians stopping through town, there are plenty of options for live music every night of the week.

-Whether you’re a in town for the night or Grand Rapids native, you’re sure to find awesome live music all over the city.
+Whether you’re in town for the night or a Grand Rapids native, you’re sure to find awesome live music all over the city.
 Here are just five out of 100+ suggestions for live music in the downtown area:

 The Pyramid Scheme.
 Photo credit: Experience Grand Rapids

 The Pyramid Scheme just celebrated its six-year anniversary as the city’s go-to for live local music and arcade nostalgia in the heart of downtown Grand Rapids.
 Before you even head into the music venue, you will find about 50 pinball machines.
 If that doesn’t grab your attention, the music will.
 During the week, you can catch acts that just played in Detroit or Chicago and are looking for an extra gig.
 This means you can catch a more intimate show from a band after they just played larger venues in bigger cities.

 One Trick Pony.
 Photo credit: Brian Kelly for Experience Grand Rapids

 One Trick Pony was one of the first restaurants in Grand Rapids to start hosting live music nights almost 20 years ago.
 Saying that many acoustic, jazz, and rock musicians have performed inside this intimate venue is an understatement.
 It’s considered a listening room, where you go to enjoy the music and actually “listen.”
 You can catch live music on Thursdays and Saturdays.